agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 ![\textsc{deter} in @Plaskovitskaya:2018](RSL-phonology-model-DETER.pdf){#fig:deter}

-With the knowledge of both the model and the data in hand, we are now in a position to discuss their statistical significance.
+With the basic familiarity with both the model and the data in hand, we are now in a position to discuss their statistical significance.
+The motivation behind this is as follows: since the model ascribes some features (but not others) a phonological status, this should be visible in the data because subsets of those features---as well as segments of which they consist---will form natural classes like vowels do as opposed to consonants in spoken languages.

+* why is MCA the best/easiest/simplest method for this?
+    * or why is it sufficient?

 # Results {#sec:results}